Nerko69/powder/readme.txt

 === Powder ===
 Contributors: bgardner
-Requires at least: 6.0
+Requires at least: 6.1
-Tested up to: 6.0
+Tested up to: 6.1
 Requires PHP: 5.6
-Stable tag: 0.5.1
+Stable tag: 0.5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Simple by design, Powder is a base WordPress block theme created for Full Site Editing.
 Build something for yourself, pair it with a child theme, or launch your client project with it.
 Whatever you choose to use it for, I hope that you enjoy it.
 NOTE: This theme is best served with the Gutenberg plugin active.

+= 0.5.2 =

+Bump version, add back layout code.

 = 0.5.1 =